Skip to Content

 A tuk tuk taxi in front of the Grand Palace.
 Photo by Mos Sukjaroenkraisri on Unsplash

-It’s been expanded over 200 years with the addition of new pavilions, halls and buildings and is now 218,000 sq m, divided into several courts.
+The royal palace has been expanded over 200 years with the addition of new pavilions, halls and buildings and is now 218,000 sqm, divided into several courts.
+It is one of the main attractions for visitors to Bangkok.

 It also houses Wat Phra Kaew, the temple of the Emerald Buddha that dates back to the 14th Century and whose robes are changed with the seasons.